networknt/light-doc/content/en/concern/security.md

 Light-4j and related frameworks support OAuth 2.0 and related specifications to authorize service access.
 By default, the framework contains two pairs of public-key certificates issued by our testing oauth2 server, which can be installed from Docker.
 For more info, please refer to [light-oauth2](/service/oauth/)

-Light-4j also provides a client module that can communicate with light-oauth2 in the background to get access token and renew the access token before it is expired.
+Light-4j also provides a client module that can communicate with light-oauth2 in the background to receive the access token and renew the access token before it is expired.

 The light-4j platform also supports other OAuth 2.0 providers with some customizations for microservices architecture.